google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_development_of_hangeul/content.md

 </figure>

-## Fast trend and various type design trials
+## Recent trends and experiments

-In the 90s and early 2000s, the first generation of social media and blogs were in a big trend, and Korean type foundries found a new business opportunity in it.
-Several social media services back then in Korea started to sell fonts that you can apply on your blogs or phones.
-Some fonts called Action Font had GIF-ish movements which made them more special for web usage.
-The social media trend back then didn’t survive till today, but the culture of choosing fonts just for your phone remains, even globally.
+In the 1990s and early 2000s, the first generation of social media and blogs became popular, and Korean type foundries found a new business opportunity.
+Several social media services in Korea started to sell fonts that you could apply on your blogs or phones.
+Some, called “action fonts”, had GIF-like animations which made them more suitable for web usage.
+The social media trend back then didn’t survive to today, but the culture of choosing fonts just for your phone remains, even globally.

-Another Korean trend in the early 2000s is the handwriting fonts.
-Most of movie posters and book covers had handwritten style letterings, and the trend went on long for several years.
-Because people were fond of handwritten style so much, type foundries started to commissioned professional calligraphers to design handwritten style fonts that are casual and pop.
+Another Korean trend in the early 2000s—particularly on movie posters and book covers—was handwriting fonts.
+Because people were fond of the handwritten style, many type foundries started to commissioned professional calligraphers to design casual, handwritten-style typefaces.

 <figure>